Mail Delivery Services For Those Living Abroad: What You Need To Know

 What To Look For When Choosing a Virtual Mail Delivery Service or Virtual Office

 When choosing a virtual mail service, there are several important features to consider beyond the price.
 Do they offer a PO box address or a street address?
 The latter is important as many packages and registered documents will not be delivered to a PO box.
 Is their online portal mobile responsive or do they have an app?
 You might not always be at a desktop computer.
 How do they choose their staff?
 It is important you feel comfortable with the people who will be reading your mail!

 Finally, which additional services do they offer?
 You never know when your business will grow or your life will expand.
 Things that are not essential considerations now, like integration with Evernote or Dropbox, might increase in importance down the road.

 Extra Perks To Consider

 Many virtual mail services offer extra perks, like depositing checks into your bank account or sending faxes.
-There are even companies designed to offer very impressive addresses – like Wall Street or Rodeo Drive.
+There are even companies designed to offer very impressive addresses – like Wall Street in New York, Rodeo Drive in Beverly Hills or Raffles Place in Singapore.
 This might not mean much to the average traveler but it might be important to you for business purposes.

 Choosing A Location

-A virtual mail service also solves a very practical problem for long term travelers.
+Virtual mail services also solve a very practical problem for long-term travelers.
 They still need a physical address back home for residency purposes.
-They need a “home” state even if they do not need a place to call home.
+People from the USA need a “home” state even if they do not need a place to call home.
 For instance, many people need a place to receive voter registration cards and file taxes.
-As such, some travelers and expats look into virtual mail solutions based around states with advantageous residency features, such as low-income taxes or strong social services.
+As such, some travelers and expats look into virtual mail solutions based in states with advantageous residency features, such as low-income taxes or strong social services.